MaxwellKJr/mjcodes/content/blog/time-for-change-when-change-is-hard/index.md

 #### Bugs!
 And a lot of them 🤦‍♂️

 The other main reason why I was not able to write on/ my blog was bugs.
-The technologies I used to build this site are <a href=”https://gatsbjs.org” target=”_blank”>GatsbyJS<a>, which is a react framework, <a href=”https://graphql.org” target=”_blank”>GraphQL<a>, <a href=”https://netlify.com” target=”_blank”>Netlify<a> to host the front-end part of this website, <a href=”https://netlifycms.org” target=”_blank”>NetlifyCMS<a> to store and manage my posts, I mean it’s 2021 and not every website is built on WordPress. 😏
+The technologies I used to build this site are <a href=”https://gatsbjs.org” target=”_blank”>GatsbyJS</a>, which is a react framework, <a href=”https://graphql.org” target=”_blank”>GraphQL</a>, <a href=”https://netlify.com” target=”_blank”>Netlify</a> to host the front-end part of this website, <a href=”https://netlifycms.org” target=”_blank”>NetlifyCMS</a> to store and manage my posts, I mean it’s 2021 and not every website is built on WordPress. 😏

 Anyway, the problem I had was that I was not able to keep my old posts when I decided to make updates to the entire website, and sadly, I came across this problem when I finally released the website and was ready to start writing.